Perturbed Laguerre Unitary Ensembles, Painlev\'e V and Information Theory: Information Theory of MIMO Wireless Systems

 The quantity $D_N[w_{{\rm Lag}}]$ in the denominator of (\ref{eq:MGF_MainResultsSec}) is the Hankel determinant generated from the classical Laguerre weight, $w_{{\rm Lag}} (x)$, and can be computed in terms of the Barnes $G$--function as { }

 Our next objective will be to compute a non-determinantal representation for the (scaled) moment generating function (\ref{eq:MGF_MainResultsSec}).
 This, in turn, will require evaluation of the Hankel determinant $D_N(t,\la)$ in (\ref{eq:HankelDefin1}).
 We will address this problem in the sequel by appealing to the orthogonal polynomial framework introduced in Section \ref{sec:LadderOperators}.
 We should like to mention here that, unlike the classical ladder operators, the ``coefficients'' in our ladder operators are $``x"$ dependent, as we shall see later.
+We will present effectively \emph{three} equivalent representations, which are summarized in theorems below.